Pre-Veterinary Medicine Advising Program

 Students may choose any upper-division BSCI courses to fulfill this requirement.
 The following courses are recommended: BSCI 30518, BSCI 30519, BSCI 40143, BSCI 40174, BSCI 40430, BSCI 40433, BSCI 40515, BSCI 40556, BSCI 40581.

-Courses in art, communication studies, economics, history, music, literature, psychology and/or sociology are recommended to meet veterinary school prerequisites.
+- In addition to the courses listed above, courses in art, economics, history, music, literature, communication studies, psychology and/or sociology are recommended to meet veterinary school prerequisites.